earthly/earthly/docs/guides/basics.md

 A key difference from a Dockerfile build is that Earthly can be used to build not just images, but also artifacts - regular files or directories that can be written back onto the host filesystem.

 One of the key principles of Earthly is that the best build tooling of a specific language is built by the community of that language itself.
-Earthly does not intend to replace that tooling, but rather to leverage, augment and wrap it.
+Earthly does not intend to replace that tooling, but rather to leverage and augment it.

 ## A simple Earthfile